Asian Mexicans: Colonial era

 Filipinos were also pressed into service as sailors, due to the native maritime culture of the Philippine Islands.
 By 1619, the crew of the Manila galleons were composed almost entirely of native sailors.
 Many of whom died during the voyages due to harsh treatment and dangerous conditions.
 Many of the galleons were also old, overloaded, and poorly repaired.
 A law passed in 1608 restricted the gear of Filipino sailors to "ropa necesaria" which consisted of a single pair of breeches, further causing a great number of deaths of Filipino sailors through exposure.
 These conditions prompted King Philip III to sign a law in 1620 forcing merchants to issue proper clothing to native crews.
 During this period, many Filipino sailors deserted as soon as they reached Acapulco.
 Sebastian de Piñeda, the captain of the galleon Espiritu Santo complained to the king in 1619 that of the 75 Filipino crewmen aboard the ship, only 5 remained for the return voyage.
 The rest had deserted.
 These sailors settled in Mexico and married locals (even though some may have been previously married in the Philippines), particularly since they were also in high demand by wine-merchants in Colima for their skills in the production of tubâ (palm wine).

 A notable example of a chino slave is Catarina de San Juan (Mirra), an Indian girl captured by the Portuguese and sold into slavery in Manila.
 She arrived in New Spain, became well known for her religious piety and eventually became associated with the "China Poblana".

 The estimate of the number of Asian immigrants during the Colonial era range from 40,000 to 120,000.
 By comparison, during the Colonial era, Mexico received about half a million Europeans and 250,000 Africans.
 These early Asian individuals, the foundation of the cuarta raíz, are not very apparent in modern Mexico for a few reasons: relatively small numbers, the widespread mestizaje (racial mixing) of Colonial Mexico and the common practice of chino slaves to "pass" as indios (the indigenous people of Mexico) in order to attain freedom.
 As had occurred with a large portion of Mexico's black population, over generations the Asian populace was absorbed into the general Mestizo population.
-Facilitating this miscegenation was the assimilation of Asians into the indigenous population.
 The indigenous people were legally protected from chattel slavery, and by being recognized as part of this group, Asian slaves could claim they were wrongly enslaved.